jeffh/Fox/docs/source/installation.rst

 Add ``Fox.xcodeproj`` to your Xcode project (not ``Fox.xcworkspace``).
 Then link Fox-iOS or Fox-OSX to your test target.

-Fox uses C++, so you'll need to tell the linker of your test target (in Build Settings):

-    Other Linker Flags: -l"c++"

 And you're all set up!
 Dive right in by following the :doc:`tutorial
 </tutorial>`.